Erin C. Dunn, ScD, MPH

 Brandon Westover, MD, PhD

-2014 Rappaport Research Scholar
+2014 Rappaport Research Fellow

 Brandon Westover, MD, PhD, is a leader in the fields of critical care electroencephalography (EEG) and biomedical signal processing.
 The goal of Dr. Westover’s laboratory is to help intensive care unit (ICU) patients leave the hospital with better neurological outcomes.
 ICU patients are at risk for a host of neurological complications which could be prevented with better brain monitoring technology, including delirium, anoxic brain injury, over- and under-sedation, occult pain and seizures.
 With help from the Rappaport Family Fund, Dr. Westover’s research is pursuing its goal using two parallel strategies.